 Functions:

-- GH increases DNA and RNA synthesis.
+- GH increases DNA and RNA synthesis, promoting cell growth.

-- It increases the synthesis of collagen.
+- It increases the synthesis of collagen and other connective‑tissue proteins.

 Abnormality: